rodrigograca31/blog/content/posts/play-videos-in-webcam/index.md

 ![OBS - v4l2sink](obs-V4L2.png)

-Your browser, zoom, or other programs that is reading the dummy webcam will start displaying whatever are being captured in OBS.
+Your browser, zoom, or other programs that is read the dummy webcam will start displaying whatever is being captured in OBS.

 [Let me know on Twitter](https://twitter.com/rodrigograca31) what you use this for, I'm curious.